Colorful Spring Flowers for Chicago and the Midwest - Plant Bulbs in the Fall

-What kind of spring bulbs grow best in the Midwestern United States
+What kind of spring flowers grow best in the Midwestern United States

 What is your favorite spring bulb?